nsaunders/demitasse/guides/webpack.md

   use: [
     "style-loader",
     "css-loader",
-    "prefix-loader", // [2]
+    "component-css-loader", // [2]
     "execute-module-loader?module", // [1]
   ],
 ```

 1. We have replaced `execute-module-loader`'s `export` option with the `module` option.
-Thus, rather than only the `css` export, the loader will output the stringified JSON content of the entire module, providing additional context to `prefix-loader`.
+Thus, rather than only the `css` export, the loader will output the stringified JSON content of the entire module, providing additional context to `component-css-loader`.
-2. [`prefix-loader`](https://github.com/nsaunders/prefix-loader) reads the `moduleId` and `css` fields from the JSON content and outputs scoped CSS using the `moduleId` as a prefix for each class name, ID, and animation name appearing within the provided `css` string.
+2. [`component-css-loader`](https://github.com/nsaunders/component-css-loader) reads the `moduleId` and `css` fields from the JSON content and outputs scoped CSS using the `moduleId` as a component-css for each class name, ID, and animation name appearing within the provided `css` string.

 ### Custom `cssBindings`